Jim Mackell, Ed Dooks, and Don Curry tighten the grips on a

 replacement roof boards for the Narcissus.
 The poplar

-was milled to specific dimensions, then Museum
+was milled to specific dimensions.
+Museum

 volunteers, Jim Mackell (l) and Dick Avy (r) planed